Install FreeBSD 13.1 on Oracle Cloud

 passwd opc

-Add your SSH public key
+Add you ssh public key

 mkdir -p /home/opc/.ssh